rheyaananda/rheyaananda/README.md

 # Hi there, i'm Rheya 👋

-**i am an IT student at Universitas Udayana**
+**i am a graduate IT student at Universitas Udayana**

-i'm currently studying machine learning ✨
+i'm currently into machine learning ✨

 ## how to reach me 📱